-Look, it’s no denying that this is a difficult time and I think we can all agree that this was not what we had planned for for 2020.
-But I cannot not acknowledge our modern heroes, our selfless front line doctors and nurses who are at war everyday taking care of those who got sick.
-I am equally very grateful for the delivering staffs who have been working tirelessly to ensure all my online orders are delivered safely to my doorstep!
+Look, it’s no denying that this is a difficult time and I think we can all agree that this was not what we had planned for 2020.
+But I cannot not acknowledge our modern heroes, our selfless front-line doctors and nurses who are at war every day taking care of those who got sick.
+I am equally very grateful for the delivery staff who have been working tirelessly to ensure all my online orders are delivered safely to my doorstep!

 Is it LOVE or is it FOMO?

-I have since embraced the thrill of high speed living and quickly adapted to living on the fast lane.
+I have since embraced the thrill of high-speed living and quickly adapted to living on the fast lane.
 I became the person who loves, and I use the term loosely, to be busy all the time.
 To achieve everything by yesterday!
-I love going out and explore new places, dining and wining in some fancy restaurants, catch a new musical or just hang with friends etc etc etc. I used to do city hop on the weekends at least once a month, if not every other weekend to explore new cities and experience different cultures.
-When I am not traveling, I would have a plan or come up with something to do because staying home was being lazy and boring.
+I love going out and exploring new places, dining and wining in some fancy restaurants, catching a new musical or just hanging with friends etc etc etc. I used to do city hop on the weekends at least once a month, if not every other weekend to explore new cities and experience different cultures.
+When I am not travelling, I would have a plan or come up with something to do because the staying home was being lazy and boring.
 I have not moved to the other side of the world to spend my weekends at home!

 Uh-uh!
-I’ve made it through an intensive work week so I ain’t spending this weekend doing laundries and running errands especially since the sun is out!
+I’ve made it through an intensive work week so I ain’t spending this weekend doing the laundry and running errands especially since the sun is out!
 This is a typical conversation I have with myself.
 So I would talk the husband into doing a picnic in the park.
-I spent an hour getting ready, 30min to pack a picnic, 30min to get to the Primrose Hill and another hour plus to set up our station.
-Think… careful placement of wine bottle, plastic cups, plated croissants from Waitrose and throw in two French baguettes for good measure.
-Let’s not forget the peonies, they’d make my flatlay pop.
+I spent an hour getting ready, 30min to pack a picnic, 30min to get to Primrose Hill and another hour plus setting up our station.
+Think careful placement of wine bottles, plastic cups, and artistically plated croissants from Waitrose and throw in two French baguettes for good measure.
+Let’s not forget the peonies, they’d make my flat lay pop.
 Yes, it’s all for the gram because have you really had a picnic in Primrose Hill unless it’s on the gram? 🙂

 It is when I am chilled, relaxed and having the most fun is when it all starts pouring in… right before my eyes.

 STOP!
 I did not sign up for this ‘Walt-to-do Disney’ production.
-Then the guilt starts rolling in….
-Oh the guilt!
-Should I really be sitting here relaxing or having fun when I have all this unfinished/new projects/errands to get on with?
+Then the guilt starts rolling in… Oh, the guilt!
+Should I really be sitting here relaxing or having fun when I have all these unfinished/new projects/errands to get on with?

-But I know if I was at home working through my list, the similar scenarios will evenutally play out in my mind.
+But I know if I was at home working through my list, similar scenarios will eventually play out in my mind.
 Arghhh I can’t believe I am staying home when all my friends are hanging out.
 Why did we decline the invite?!
 Am I really missing out on the sunshine today?
 Am I really going to spend this weekend at home and miss out on all the fun?!
-FOMO (the fear-of-missing-out) is real you guys!
-So it raises the question, do I still “love” going out or have I simply became obsessed with FOMO?
+FOMO (the fear of missing out) is real you guys!
+So it raises the question, do I still “love” going out or have I simply become obsessed with FOMO?

 Doing less to achieve more